Iceland Explorer

 Itinerary

-We head east to the foot of the infamous Eyjafjallajökull Ice Cap; this area was heavily affected by ash-fall during the 2010 eruption and a great deal of ice was melted by the boiling lava.
-The glacier feeds many beautiful waterfalls and we visit two of them: Skógafoss and Kvernufoss.
-Both have rushing water dropping 197ft (60m), and in the case of Skógafoss, a wall of water rushing down in a 82ft (25m) wide sheet.
-Continuing east, we cross the black flood plain of Solheimasandur before reaching the green valley of Myrdalur and continuing to Dyrhólaey.
-This 394ft (120m) high promontory is the southernmost point in Iceland.
-It is rich in bird life and a nesting site for puffins and Arctic terns in spring.
-If we are lucky, we might see whales and seals on calm days from the promontory.
+Drive one hour east to the foot of the infamous Eyjafjallajökull Ice Cap.
+This area was heavily affected by ashfall during the 2010 eruption and a great deal of ice was melted by the boiling lava.
+The glacier feeds many beautiful waterfalls, and we visit two of them on a 1hr 30min exploration: Kvernufoss and Skógafoss.
+Both have rushing water dropping 197ft (60m), and, in the case of Skógafoss, a wall of water rushing down in an 82ft (25m) wide sheet.

-Heading inland and west, we pass through the starkly contrasting desert scenery of the northeast highlands and follow the track that takes us to Jokuldalur valley and to Studlagil Canyon, one of the most beautiful canyons of columnar basalt in Iceland.
-Then it's on to Möðrudalur farmstead, the highest inhabited farm in Iceland at 469m (1,539ft) above sea level.
-The views from Möðrudalur are special, stretching far and wide across the rugged landscape.
-From Möðrudalur, we drive to the enormous Dettifoss waterfall and walk 0.
+Heading inland and west, we drive (1hr 10min) through the starkly contrasting desert scenery of the northeast highlands and follow the track that takes us to Jokuldalur valley and to Studlagil Canyon, one of the most beautiful canyons of columnar basalt in Iceland, which we explore for 45 minutes.
+Then, we transfer (1hr 10min) to Möðrudalur farmstead, the highest inhabited farm in Iceland at 469m (1,539ft) above sea level.
+We have an hour to enjoy the special views from Möðrudalur, which stretch far and wide across the rugged landscape.
+From Möðrudalur, we drive (1hr 10min) to the enormous Dettifoss waterfall and walk 0.
 6mi (1km) to a great vantage point.
-This is the most powerful waterfall in Europe, bizarrely set in an arid area of sand and rock formations.
-After, we visit the Námafjall goethermal area before driving a short distance to Myvatn and the pseudocraters at Skútustaðir.
-Finally, we head to our hotel at Lake Myvatn.
-The road to Detifoss may not be passable on some winter departures.
-Your tour leader will assess the local conditions and adapt the itinerary if required (B).

-We spend the morning around Lake Myvatn and go for a short walk in Dimmuborgir, a vast area of lava towers and natural arches.
+Spend the morning around Lake Myvatn and enjoy a 45-minute walk in Dimmuborgir, a vast area of lava towers and natural arches.
 Only a short distance from Dimmuborgir is Mount Hverfjall, a huge circular crater that's 460ft (140m) deep and 3,280ft (1,000m) wide.
 It is one of the most beautiful craters in Iceland, one which erupted some 2,500 years ago and covered the Myvatn area in tephra (fragments of volcanic rock).
 It is also thought to be one of the largest on the planet.
 A little further north is the hot-spring cave known as Grjótagjá, made famous by Game of Thrones.
-After Myvatn, we head to the Godafoss waterfall en route to Akureyri, where the afternoon is free to spend at leisure.
+After Myvatn, we head (50 minutes) to the Godafoss waterfall, before travelling (40 minutes) to Akureyri, where the afternoon is free to spend at leisure.
 Akureyri is a town of 17,000 inhabitants and is the biggest town outside the capital.

 It is the cultural, commercial and educational centre for northern Iceland and 37mi (60km) south of the Arctic Circle.
 Akureyri is remarkably green and has the northernmost botanical garden in the world.
 The Lutheran church in Akureyri is an interesting visit, featuring a stained-glass window thought to have come from a church in London, UK.
 As with most towns in Iceland there are also thermal baths, enjoyed as much by the locals as by visitors.
 And if you just fancy a wander, there are plenty of interesting shops, coffee shops and even ice cream parlours.
-If you would like to book a whale watching tour for this afternoon (March-October only), please speak to your tour leader at the welcome briefing (B).
+If you would like to book a whale-watching tour for this afternoon (March-October only), please speak to your tour leader at the welcome briefing.
+Stay: Hótel Norðurland or Hótel KEA Akureyri (or similar) (B).

-Today we drive west to the Snæfellsnes Peninsula.
-Along the way, we visit a reconstructed Viking house once home to Erik the Red and his son Leif Erikson – the two most famous travelling Vikings.
+Today, we drive west to the Snæfellsnes Peninsula.
+After 1hr 15min, we visit a reconstructed Viking house once home to Erik the Red and his son Leif Erikson – the two most famous travelling Vikings.
 The Eiríksstaðir gives an interesting insight into the life of early settlers and an introduction to the historic tradition of the Icelandic Sagas.
-From Eiríksstaðir, we head to the village of Stykkishólmur.
-Snæfellsnes is best known for the stratovolcano Snæfellsjökull.
-Jules Verne, in his classic Journey to the Centre of the Earth, describes this as the start point for the characters' descent.
-New Age followers consider this area to be one of the Earth's seven major energy centres.
-We pass through fishing villages on the peninsula and head to one of the most photographed mountains in Iceland, Kirkjufell.
-We then head to the southern side of the peninsula to our accommodation on the beach with great views over Snæfellsjökull (B).
+From Eiríksstaðir, we transfer (20 minutes) to the village of Búðardalur for lunch, before travelling (1hr 30min) to the fishing village of Stykkishólmur, which we can explore for 45 minutes.
+We then transfer (40 minutes) to one of the most photographed mountains in Iceland, Kirkjufell, which admire on a 45-minute walk.

 Trip Inclusions